Sensirion/arduino-ble-gadget/documents/SCD30_Monitor_Tutorial.md

 1. Install the current version of the [Arduino IDE](http://www.arduino.cc/en/main/software).
 2. Start the Arduino IDE and open the Preferences window.
-3. Enter the following link above into *Additional Board Manager URLs* field.
+3. Enter the following link into the *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 	* `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
 4. Open the Boards Manager from `Tools > Board -> Board Manager` and install the *esp32* platform
 5. Select your ESP32 board from the `Tools > Board` menu after the successfull installation.